 All writes to the memory begin with a WREN opcode.
-The WRITE opcode includes the upper bit of the memory address.
-Bit 3 in the opcode corresponds to the upper address bit (A8).
-The next byte is the lower 8-bits of the address (A7-A0).
-In total, the 9-bits specify the address of the first byte of the write operation.
+The WRITE opcode is followed by a two-byte address containing the 11-bit address (A10-A0) of the first data byte to be written into the memory.
+The upper five bits of the two-byte address are ignored.
 Subsequent bytes are data bytes, which are written sequentially.
 Addresses are incremented internally as long as the bus master continues to issue clocks and keeps $\overline{\text{CS}}$ LOW.
-If the last address of 1FFh is reached, the counter will roll over to 000h.
+If the last address of 7FFh is reached, the counter will roll over to 000h.
 Data is written MSB first.
 The rising edge of $\overline{\text{CS}}$ terminates a write operation.
 A write operation is shown in Figure 11.